310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% bubble Kanata %}
 *puka, puka…♪*

-mm… the season really is getting [colder]… even just a little [dip] in the [water] is cold…
+mm\~… the season really is getting [colder]… even just a little [dip] in the [water] is cold…

 i [miss] summer… i wish [global warming] would happen already.

 if that were to happen, the [ice] in the [north pole] and in the [south pole] would melt…

-and the whole world would be [submerged] in water… and then there would be [ocean] wherever you look~♪
+and the whole world would be [submerged] in water… and then there would be [ocean] wherever you look\~♪
 {% endbubble %}

 {% bubble Shinobu %}
 Shinkai-donoo~?
-Please stop saying terrifying things, and withdraw yourself from the fountain!
+Please stop saying terrifying statements, and withdraw yourself from the fountain!

-Come on out, the meeting will start very soon!
+Come on out, the meeting will start very soon\~!

 I heard that we will be grouping up with other units this time, you know?
 Everyone would tease you if you were to arrive late!